 \begin{defn} We say that an $\OpN$-algebra is $\OpB$-\emph{colocal} if the augmentation $\upepsilon$ on it is an equivalence, i.e. $\Aalg$ is $\OpB$-colocal if $\Qrep\Aalg\xrightarrow{\sim}\Aalg$. \end{defn}

-\begin{thm} Assuming Hypothesis \ref{hyp_OperadicLanHomotopicallyFF}, the extension model on $\Alg_{\OpN}$ constructed in Proposition \ref{prop_ExtensionModelCofibrantlyGenerated} satisfies: \begin{itemize} \item A cofibrant object is a proj-cofibrant algebra which is $\OpB$-colocal. \item A map between cofibrant objects is a cofibration iff it is a proj-cofibration. \end{itemize} Furthermore, the Quillen pair $\upiota_{\sharp}\dashv\upiota^*$ descends to a Quillen equivalence between the projective model on $\Alg_{\OpB}(\V)$ and the extension model on $\Alg_{\OpN}(\V)$. \end{thm} \begin{proof} On the one hand, the recognition of cofibrant objects and cofibrations between them follows from the dual of \cite[Theorem 3.6]{carmona_Bousfield_2022} applied to $(\Qrep,\upepsilon)$.
-The reason is that loc.\;cit.\;can be applied due to Lemma \ref{lem_QrepIsCellularizator}, yielding almost a model structure $\Alg_{\OpN}(\V)_{\Qrep}$ (see \cite[Definition 2.6]{carmona_Bousfield_2022}) which shares fibrations and equivalences with the extension model by definition and Lemma \ref{lem_ColocalEquivalences}.
+\begin{thm} Assuming Hypothesis \ref{hyp_OperadicLanHomotopicallyFF}, the extension model structure on $\Alg_{\OpN}(\V)$ constructed in Proposition \ref{prop_ExtensionModelCofibrantlyGenerated} satisfies: \begin{itemize} \item A cofibrant object is a proj-cofibrant algebra which is $\OpB$-colocal. \item A map between cofibrant objects is a cofibration iff it is a proj-cofibration. \end{itemize} Furthermore, the Quillen pair $\upiota_{\sharp}\dashv\upiota^*$ descends to a Quillen equivalence between the projective model structure on $\Alg_{\OpB}(\V)$ and the extension model structure on $\Alg_{\OpN}(\V)$. \end{thm} \begin{proof} On the one hand, the recognition of cofibrant objects and cofibrations between them follows from the dual of \cite[Theorem 3.6]{carmona_Bousfield_2022} applied to $(\Qrep,\upepsilon)$.
+The reason is that loc.\;cit.\;can be applied due to Lemma \ref{lem_QrepIsCellularizator}, yielding almost a model structure $\Alg_{\OpN}(\V)_{\Qrep}$ (see \cite[Definition 2.6]{carmona_Bousfield_2022}) which shares fibrations and equivalences with the extension model structure by definition and Lemma \ref{lem_ColocalEquivalences}.

-On the other hand, the Quillen pair $\upiota_{\sharp}\dashv\upiota^*$ descends to a Quillen pair for the extension model since $\upiota^*$ preserves fibrations and weak equivalences.
+On the other hand, the Quillen pair $\upiota_{\sharp}\dashv\upiota^*$ descends to a Quillen pair for the extension model structure since $\upiota^*$ preserves fibrations and weak equivalences.
 Moreover, by Hypothesis \ref{hyp_OperadicLanHomotopicallyFF} and construction, the derived unit and counit are equivalences, and so we have the desired Quillen equivalence. \end{proof}

-We close this section by showing that the extension model is left proper when $\V=\Ch(\mathbb{k})$ with $\mathbb{k}$ field of characteristic zero.
-This fact is fundamental to further localize the extension model using \cite[Theorem 4.7]{barwick_left_2010} or \cite[Theorem 4.1.1]{hirschhorn_model_2003}.
+We close this section by showing that the extension model structure is left proper when $\V=\Ch_{\mathbb{k}}$ with $\mathbb{k}$ field of characteristic zero.
+This fact is fundamental to further localize the extension model structure using \cite[Theorem 4.7]{barwick_left_2010} or \cite[Theorem 4.1.1]{hirschhorn_model_2003}.

-\begin{prop} The projective and the extension model structures on $\Alg_{\OpN}(\Ch(\mathbb{k}))$ are left proper for any operad $\OpN$. \end{prop} \begin{proof} Both statements are showed by proving a slightly more general fact: equivalences in the extension model are stable under cobase changes along projective cofibrations.
+\begin{prop} The projective and the extension model structures on $\Alg_{\OpN}(\Ch_{\mathbb{k}})$ are left proper for any operad $\OpN$. \end{prop} \begin{proof} Both statements are showed by proving a slightly more general fact: equivalences in the extension model structure are stable under cobase changes along projective cofibrations, because our argument is completely adaptable to prove that projective equivalences are stable under cobase changes along projective cofibrations.
 Being more precise, we show that given a pushout square in $\Alg_{\OpN}(\V)$